-- I elect to rollover my entire Accumulated Share Account. - I elect to rollover the amount of \$from my Accumulated Share Account.
-My remaining balance will remain unpaid until I re-qualify to withdraw it. - I elect to rollover the amount of from from my Accumulated Share Account and the remaining balance paid in Installment Payments.
-Complete the "Installment Payments" section on page 4. - After a lump sum payment paid to me from my Accumulated Share Account in the amount of \$.
-I elect to rollover the remainder of my Accumulated Share.
+I elect to rollover my entire Accumulated S hare Account.
+I elect to rollover the amount of \$ remaining balance will remain unpaid until I elect to rollover the amount of \$ the remaining balance paid in Installment F section on page 4 . from my Accumulated Share Account and ayments.
+Complete the "Installment Payments" • • • om my Accumulated Share Account in the over the remainder of my Accumulated Share.